- Search The Registry

 This date marks the anniversary of the Fort Pillow Massacre in 1864.
 The Fort Pillow Massacre occurred during the American Civil War.

 The action stemmed from Southern outrage at the North's use of Black soldiers.
 From the beginning of hostilities, the Confederate leadership was faced with the question of whether to treat Black soldiers captured in battle as slaves in insurrection or, as the Union insisted, as prisoners of war.
 This conflict happened at Fort Pillow on the Mississippi River in Henning, Tennessee.

-The battle has caused great controversy about whether a massacre of surrendered African American troops was carried out or condoned by Confederate Major General Nathan Bedford Forrest.
+The battle has caused great controversy about whether a massacre of surrendered Black troops was carried out or condoned by Confederate Major General Nathan Bedford Forrest.
 One Northerner wrote, "Fort Pillow marked one of the bleakest, saddest events of American military history."

 On March 16, 1864, Major General Forrest launched a month-long cavalry raid with 7,000 troopers into western Tennessee and Kentucky.
 Their objectives were to capture Union prisoners and supplies and to demolish posts and fortifications from Paducah, Kentucky, south to Memphis.
 The first of the two significant engagements was the Battle of Paducah on March 25, where Forrest's men did considerable damage to the town and its military supplies.
 The Union garrison at Fort Pillow consisted of about 600 men, divided almost evenly between black and white troops.